-In a time of many changes, we are happy to report that CIFF remains on MovieMaker Magazine’s list of 50 Festivals Worth the Entry Fee, and continues to be one of the few festivals in the world that is Academy Award® qualifying for all three categories of shorts films—live action, animated, and documentary.
+CIFF is committed to offering screening fees or travel assistance for all feature and short films accepted into the Festival.
+In a time of many changes, we are happy to report that CIFF continues to be one of the few Academy Award®-qualifying festivals in the world for all three categories of shorts films—live action, animated, and documentary.
 CIFF accepts films of any runtime, any genre, and from every country.
-In recent years, CIFF awarded a total of over $125,000 to the winning filmmakers of 30 different competitions.

-As always, CIFF will continue to provide written feedback from our screening team—a diverse volunteer committee comprised of 150 film enthusiasts assembled from our audience base, ranging from industry professionals to local film students.
-CIFF is also happy to once again offer submission waivers to any CIFF Alums whose current film meets the CIFF45 requirements.
+As always, CIFF will provide written feedback from our Screening Team—a diverse volunteer committee comprised of 150 film enthusiasts assembled from our audience base, ranging from industry professionals to local film students.
+CIFF is also happy to once again offer submission waivers to any CIFF alum whose current film meets the CIFF46 requirements.

 For all questions related to submissions, please see our Terms and Conditions or email our Special Programs Director, Beth Steele Radisek, at email@example.com.